NickHallPhysics/cockpit/experiment/README.txt

 zStack.py: Standard Z-stack experiment.

+zStack_remote.py: Z-stack experiment using an adaptive optics device to perform remote focusing rather than mechanically moving the stage.
+UNDER DEVELOPMENT!!!

 zStackMulti.py: Unofficial module for running Z-stacks with multiple different exposure times depending on the (hardcoded) criterion.